skupta12/Whiteday/README.md

 - **Responsive Design**:
   The template is fully responsive, optimized for all screen sizes from mobile to desktop, ensuring a great shopping experience on any device.

-- **Server-Side Rendering (SSR)**:
-  Built with Next.js, the project supports SSR, which helps with faster page loads, better SEO, and a better user experience.
-All product data is fetched server-side for fast and efficient rendering.

 - **Fast Performance**:
   Optimized for speed, ensuring your site loads quickly and provides a smooth shopping experience.